 We're going to pick a relatively easy example to illustrate this process: a keymark that will let the user jump straight to a specific Bugzilla entry by entering its number.
 The quickest way to start is to simply look up any random bug in the Bugzilla system-- the actual number doesn't matter.
 See Figure 1 for an example.

-Once you have the bookmark filed into your bookmarks list, go back to the "bookmarks" menu and select the "Manage Bookmarks" option.
+To open the Bookmark manager go to "bookmarks" menu and select the "Manage Bookmarks" option.
 This will open up the Bookmark manager.
 In Figure 2, we can see the bookmark has been filed into a folder called "Widgets."
-You can, of course, create a folder with another name, or not put your keymarks into a folder at all.
+You can create a folder with another name, or not put your keymarks into a folder at all.